yeastrc/proxl-import-stavrox/REDISTRIBUTED_LIBRARIES.md

-pLink to ProXL XML Converter: Redistributed Libraries
+StavroX to ProXL XML Converter: Redistributed Libraries
 ========================================================

 Proxl makes use of and includes as part of its distribution 3rd party binary libraries.